codewitch-honey-crisis/gfx/README.md

 -   31<sup>st</sup> May, 2021 - API cleanup and added paths and polygon support
 -   31<sup>st</sup> May, 2021 - Fixed several build errors
 -   1<sup>st</sup> June, 2021 - Added/fixed bitmap resize options and added dimensions to image callback
+-   5<sup>th</sup> June, 2021 - Added single header file, and easier to use image loading. cleaned up positioning api a bit. bugfix in declarions of clipping rect parameters on `draw::`